Current Policies

 Government needs to strike a balance between achieving its emission reduction goals and preserving the competitiveness of the economy using pragmatic, flexible and innovative solutions.

 To feed the world, we have to grow 10,000 years' worth of food in the next thirty years, which means agriculture producers worldwide must increase food production by 60 to 70 percent.
-This demand is met with finite resources in agriculture including people, land and investment coupled with the high costs of technological adoption and implementation, environmental and regulatory burdens and a lag in specialized education and skill development.
-The convergence of skills development, new technologies, regulatory and cost c
+This demand is met with finite resources in agriculture including land, people, and investment coupled with the high costs of technological adoption and implementation, environmental and regulatory burdens and a lag in specialized education and skill development.

 Non-residential properties continue to pay a greater proportion of property taxes than residential rate payers, even though it is not clear that they use a greater proportion of the benefits received from property tax revenues.

-Medicine Hat & District Chamber of CommerceEnergy & Environment - Federal Policy
+Southeast Alberta Chamber of CommerceEnergy & Environment - Provincial Policy

 Canada has been facing significant pressure on its water resources, both surface and ground water.
 There are ever-increasing demands for the water resource.
 The limits of available water have been reached in the southern portion of the province, and concerns are rising about the adequacy of water resources to support continued economic development in the central and northern parts of the province.